 Meat in Egypt is quite good, though it's a lot more expensive than vegetarian dishes.
 Lamb, beef, and chicken are all popular choices.

 One of my favorite meat dishes in Egypt is grilled Kofta Kebabs, which are made from spiced minced beef or lamb that is roasted over coals on long skewers.

 Another favorite is something called a Hawawshy (pictured above), which is an Arabic bread filled with minced lamb, brushed with oil, and scorched in a wood fire oven.

 There's nothing more refreshing on the streets of Cairo in the blazing heat than a cup of fresh-squeezed juice.

 The most common quick energy juice that people drink on the go is sugar cane juice.

 At local Cairo juice bars, vendors will line up cups of sugar cane juice as customers walk past, drop a 1 LE ($0.17) coin on the table and gulp down a glass of juice in just a few seconds.

-I'd also sometimes dish out the extra money for an ice cold cup of pure pomegranate juice (4 LE – $0.67) or an equally amazing Egyptian fruit coctel (a combination of bananas, apples, mangoes and yoghurt all in a cup).
+I'd also sometimes dish out the extra money for an ice-cold cup of pure pomegranate juice (4 LE – $0.67) or an equally amazing Egyptian fruit cocktail (a combination of bananas, apples, mangoes, and yogurt all in a cup).